wp-plugins/varnish-http-purge/readme.txt

 <ul>
     <li><strong>DreamHost</strong> - If you're using DreamPress, go into the Panel and click on the DNS settings for the domain.
 The entry for <em>resolve-to.domain</em> is your varnish server: `resolve-to.www A 208.97.157.172`</li>
 </ul>

+= Why don't my gzip'd pages flush? =

+Make sure your Varnish VCL is configured correctly to purge all the right pages.
+This is normally an issue with Varnish 2, which is not supported.
+If you're not sure, ask your host if Varnish is set to purge gzip'd pages.

+= Why isn't the whole cache purge working? =

+The plugin sends a PURGE command of <code>/.*</code> and `X-Purge-Method` in the header with a value of regex.
+If your Varnish server doesn't doesn't understand the wildcard, you can configure it to check for the header.

+= How do I configure my VCL? =

+This is a beyond this plugin question, however here are some links to other people who use this plugin and have made public their VCLs:

+* <a href="https://github.com/dreamhost/varnish-vcl-collection">DreamHost's Varnish VCL Collection</a>

+All of these VCLs work with this plugin.

 == Changelog ==